The appeal process:

-A student may elect to appeal the decision made during a missed Initial Conference, or a decision determined by a Committee or Administrative hearing, on grounds that:
+A student may elect to appeal the decision made during a missed Initial Conference, or a decision determined by a hearing body, on one or all of the following grounds:

 - Fair consideration was not provided to the student, (i.e., there is evidence that some aspect of the hearing was prejudicial, arbitrary, or capricious).

 - New and significant information, not reasonably available at the time of the initial hearing, has become available.

 - The sanction or remedy imposed is not in due proportion to the nature and seriousness of the offense.